-- Text: - (1)(a) If a child is born or conceived during a marriage, both spouses are presumed to be the natural parents of the child for purposes of intestate succession.
+- Text: - o (1a)If a child is born or conceived during a marriage, both spouses are presumed to be the natural parents of the child for purposes of intestate succession.
 A child conceived by a married woman with the consent of her husband following utilization of assisted reproductive technology is considered as their child for purposes of intestate succession.

 Consent of the husband is presumed unless the contrary is shown by clear and convincing evidence.
+If a man and a woman participated in a marriage ceremony in apparent compliance with the law before the birth of a child, even though the attempted marriage may be void, the child is presumed to be their child for purposes of intestate succession.

+Solutions:

-If a man and a woman participated in a marriage ceremony in apparent compliance with the law before the birth of a child, even though the attempted marriage may be void, the child is presumed to be their child for purposes of intestate succession. - Solutions: - "by a married woman with the consent of her husband" to "by a married woman with the consent of her spouse" - "Consent of the husband is presumed" to "Consent of the spouse is presumed" - "If a man and a woman" to "If two spouses"
+- o "by a married woman with the consent of her husband" to "by a married woman with the consent of her spouse" - o "Consent of the husband is presumed" to "consent of the spouse is presumed" - o "If a man and a woman" to "If two spouses"

-MCL 700.2801 (Effect of divorce, annulment, decree of separation, bigamy, and absence)
+MCL 700.2801 (effect of divorce, annulment, decree of separation, bigamy, and absence)

-- Text: - (1) An individual who is divorced from the decedent or whose marriage to the decedent has been annulled is not a surviving spouse unless, by virtue of a subsequent marriage, he or she is married to the decedent at the time of death.
-A decree of separation that does not terminate the status of husband and wife is not a divorce for purposes of this section. - Solution: - "does not terminate the statute of husband and wife" to "does not terminate the status as spouses" - Text: - (2)(a) An individual who obtains or consents to a final decree or judgment of divorce from the decedent or an annulment of their marriage, which decree or judgment is not recognized as valid in this state, unless they subsequently participate in a marriage ceremony purporting to marry each to the other or live together as husband and wife. - Solution: - o "together as husband and wife" to "together as spouses"
+(1) An individual who is divorced from the decedent or whose marriage to the decedent has been annulled is not a surviving spouse unless, by virtue of a subsequent marriage, he or she is married to the decedent at the time of death.
+A decree of separation that does not terminate the status of husband and wife is not a divorce for purposes of this section.

+"does not terminate the statute of husband and wife" to "does not terminate the status as spouses"